RexManglicmot/Mayo-NLP-Sentiment-Analysis/Mayo-Clinic-Yelp-Review-Text-Analysis.md

     ## 9      medical  80
     ## 10     patient  80

-We see that the words “mayo” and “clinic” are 1st and 2nd most used words, respectively.
-Let’s clean up a bit further by adding these words to the dictionary and cbinding it.
+We observe that the words “mayo” and “clinic” are the most frequently used terms, ranking 1st and 2nd, respectively.
+To further refine our analysis and generate a more insightful wordcloud, we should consider adding these words to the stop word dictionary and removing them from the dataset.

 ``` r
 custom_stop_words <- tribble(